 Summer is coming to an end, and the beginning of school is right around the corner.
 For parents, it’s back to the school-year routine.
 For a child, it commonly means a new teacher, new classmates, new routines, new thoughts and maybe even a new school.
 However, all this excitement can unfortunately bring on some anxiety.

-While the causes of anxiety in children can differ, anxious feelings are normal and even expected as children make these important transitions in their life.
-I have found that when dealing with a fear driven thought, it’s important to walk through the fear in its entirety to help them problem solve.
-For instance, if your child is nervous about attending a new school and is afraid they’ll get lost or be late to class, don’t just reassure them that everything is going be “OK.”
+While the causes of anxiety in children can differ, anxious feelings are normal and even expected as children make these important transitions in their lives.
+I have found that when dealing with a fear-driven thought, it’s important to walk through the fear in its entirety to help children problem solve.
+For instance, if your child is nervous about attending a new school and is afraid they’ll get lost or be late to class, don’t just reassure them that everything is going be OK.
 Instead, help walk them through the worst things that could happen and go through different scenarios of what to do if they get lost.

-Dietary and Emotional Health
+Diet and Emotional Health

-Role playing can help your children to come up with different plans for different scenarios that they may be anxious about.
+- Role playing can help your children to come up with different plans for different scenarios that they may be anxious about.

-Focus on the positives and help your children to redirect their attention from negative worries to positive thoughts.
+- Focus on the positives and help your children redirect their attention from negative worries to positive thoughts.
 This could be getting to see friends they haven’t seen since the last day of school, focusing on a special snack in their lunch bag, or any other positive experiences you can come up with.

-Pay attention to your own behavior.
+- Pay attention to your own behavior.
 Remember, children are very aware of how parents react to situations.
 Even if it doesn’t seem like they are paying attention, they hear and see more then we think they do.
 Children also learn many cues and emotions from their parents.
 If you can show more confidence and less anxiety, your children are more likely to follow suit.